MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-posting-groups.md

 ---
-title: Posting Group Setups| Microsoft Docs
+title: Posting Group Setup| Microsoft Docs
-description: Provides an overview of posting groups
+description: Overview of the posting groups you can use to save time and avoid mistakes when you post transactions.
 services: project-madeira
 documentationcenter:
 author: bholtorf